-Summary The engaged hang is a beginner-level isometric exercise performed by hanging from a pull-up bar with a supinated (underhand) grip, a slight bend in the elbows, shoulders pulled down and back, core braced, and glutes squeezed.
-It is a full-body contraction that trains grip strength, shoulder stability, and the total-body tension pattern used at the start of every chin up.
+Summary The engaged hang is a beginner-level isometric performed by hanging from a pull-up bar with a supinated (underhand) grip, a slight bend in the elbows, shoulders pulled down and back, core braced, and glutes squeezed.
+It's a full-body contraction that trains grip strength, scapular stability, and the total-body tension pattern used at the start of every chin up.
 A 2018 systematic review in the International Journal of Sports Physical Therapy found that grip and scapular stabilizer strength are strong predictors of pulling performance and shoulder health (Andersen et al., 2018).
-The engaged hang is the foundational position in the chin up progression — it builds the bar-grip, shoulder set, and whole-body stiffness needed before attempting chin up negatives or full chin ups.
+The engaged hang is the foundational position in the chin-up progression.
+It builds the bar-grip, shoulder set, and whole-body stiffness needed before attempting chin-up negatives or full chin-ups.

-The engaged hang is the exercise that looks like you're just hanging there until you try it for the first time and realize nothing about it is passive.
+The engaged hang looks like you're just hanging there until you try it for the first time and realize nothing about it is passive.
 You grab a bar underhand, lift your feet, and turn your entire body into a single contracted unit.
 Grip tight.
 Shoulders down.
-Elbows almost — but not quite — straight.
+Elbows almost (but not quite) straight.
 Core braced.
 Glutes squeezed.
 Toes pointed.
 It's more work than it looks like, and that's the point.

 Engaged hang muscles targeted diagram showing lower trapezius and latissimus dorsi as primary movers with rhomboids, serratus anterior, and rotator cuff as secondary muscles